LeoVS09/Captain-redux/README.md

  );
  ```

  It work, but we can do our state more logical.
-Let's just join todos and their count in one odject.
+Let's just join todos and their count in one ob ject.
 ```js
 //state.js